 Intra-Individual Variation (IIV) Study

 To estimate the intra-individual variation (IIV) of biological measures in the Add Health population at Wave IV, 100 Wave IV respondents were selected for repeat collection of biomarkers at a follow-up visit.
 Each respondent who consented to participate in the follow-up study was interviewed twice.
 At the first interview, a field interviewer administered the full Wave IV questionnaire and collected anthropometric measurements and biological samples.
 One or two weeks later, on or about the same day of the week and the same time of day, the same interviewer administered an abbreviated questionnaire and collected the same anthropometric measures and biological samples that were collected during the first visit.
-Analysis of the repeat observations will provide important information on the reliability of the biological data collected at Wave IV.
+Analysis of the repeat observations provides important information on the reliability of the biological data collected at Wave IV.
 Add Health is the first major national social science study to include this innovation in its design and assessment of biological data collection.